Cloud cost management

 Don't use more compute resources than you need.

-Workbench provides access to significant computing power, allowing users to create cloud environments with dozens or hundreds of CPU cores.
+Workbench provides access to significant computing power, allowing users to create apps with dozens or hundreds of CPU cores.
 However, most analysis and time spent writing the code for an analysis requires only a few cores.
-While you are developing your analysis and doing initial testing, the default cloud environment size (2 CPUs, 13 GB of memory) should be sufficient.
-When you are ready to scale up your analysis, create a new cloud environment with more resources and copy your analysis code to the new environment. -
+While you are developing your analysis and doing initial testing, the default app size (2 CPUs, 13 GB of memory) should be sufficient.
+When you are ready to scale up your analysis, create a new app with more resources and copy your analysis code to the new app. -

 Google Cloud does not charge users for accessing data in Cloud Storage as long as that data stays within its storage region.
 The most common movement of data out of a storage region is when a user downloads data from Google Cloud to their workstation or laptop.
 For larger data (such as raw omics data), this cost can be significant.
 As a baseline estimate: copying 10 TiB of data out ofus-central1